cuhsat/git-fuck-forward/README.md

 git fuck-forward
 ================
-*"Repository nach vorne ficken." - some german*
+*Repository nach vorne ficken.*

-Like all of Git, this plug-in is just a sad joke...
+> Like all of Git, this plug-in is just a sad joke...

 Usage
 -----